About Us

 The Tool House has also been made possible by Maureen's generous contributions.
 The Tool House is in memory of her husband, Charles Blunden.

 We would also like to say a big thank you to Cllr.
-Rosalind Doré (who is also a Trustee of the Museum) and Stella Creasy MP for their support.
+Rosalind Doré and Stella Creasy MP for their support.